 Pracinostat is an orally available inhibitor of a group of enzymes called histone deacetylases, or HDACs.
-HDACs belong to a larger set of proteins collectively known as epigenetic regulators that can alter gene expression by chemically modifying DNA or its associated chromosomal proteins.
+HDACs belong to a larger set of proteins collectively known as epigenetic regulators that can alter gene expression by chemically modifying deoxyribonucleic acid ("DNA") or its associated chromosomal proteins.
 Abnormal activity of these regulators is believed to play an important role in cancer and other diseases.

-Pracinostat has been tested in multiple Phase I and Phase II clinical trials in advanced hematologic malignancies and solid tumor indications with side effects often associated with drugs of this class, the most frequent of which is fatigue.
-The results of these studies also suggest that Pracinostat has potential best-in-class pharmacokinetic properties when compared to other oral HDAC inhibitors.
+Pracinostat has been tested in multiple Phase I and Phase II clinical trials in advanced hematologic malignancies and solid tumor indications.
+The results of these studies suggest that Pracinostat has potential best-in-class pharmacokinetic properties when compared to other oral HDAC inhibitors, with side effects often associated with drugs of this class, the most frequent of which are fatigue and myelosuppression.

 Pracinostat has demonstrated clinical evidence of single-agent activity in patients with AML and myelofibrosis.
 In a Phase I dose-escalation trial in patients with advanced hematologic malignancies, 14% of evaluable patients (two out of 14) achieved a complete remission ("CR"), with the responses enduring for more than 206 and 362 days, respectively.
 These results were presented at the American Society of Hematology ("ASH") Annual Meeting in December 2010.
-In a Phase II clinical trial in intermediate or high-risk myelofibrosis, 36% of patients (eight out of 22) demonstrated clinical response from Pracinostat treatment, with 9% of patients (two out of 22) having a clinical improvement (anemia response) and 27% (six out of 22) experiencing some reduction in splenomegaly.
+In a Phase II clinical trial in intermediate or high-risk myelofibrosis, 36% of patients (eight out of 22) demonstrated a clinical response from Pracinostat treatment, with 9% of patients (two out of 22) having a clinical improvement (anemia response) and 27% (six out of 22) experiencing some reduction in splenomegaly.
 These results were published in the September 2012 issue of Leukemia Research.